-At the date of preparation of this consolidated condensed interim financial report, the Group has no investments in joint ventures.
+As at the date of preparation of these consolidated annual financial statements, the Group has no investments in subsidiaries.

 Associate

 An associate is a company in which the investor (the parent company) exercises significant influence but is neither a subsidiary nor a joint venture with the investor.